Lawrencium77/cuda_mlp/README.md

 ## TODO

 * Linting.
+* I think there's a misunderstanding in how I launch the softmax kernel.
+Rows-cols confusion.
 * Consider all of the synchronisation statements.
 Are these slowing me down loads?
 * Why are larger batch sizes giving NaNs?
 * Switch to CMake.